eddyizm/quotes/README.md

 and then history
 `alembeic hsitory`
 Now upgrade to the latest, similar to a `git pull`
 `alembic upgrade head`

-This command is setup to run in the docker container for any migrations made outside.
+*This command is setup to run in the docker container for any migrations made outside.*

+Create new migration
+`alembic revision -m "<YOUR MESSAGE>"`

+---
 ## Docker build and run
 `docker build -t quote_api .`